Primary fuel source for moderate- to high-intensity exercise.

 Exercise intensity and duration: Determines the predominant energy system.

-Training adaptations: Increase efficiency of energy systems and enhance substrate utilization.
+Training adaptations: Increase the efficiency of energy systems and enhance substrate utilization.

 Nutrition: Adequate carbohydrate intake supports glycogen replenishment and performance.